The Complex Commercial Litigation Law Review: Liechtenstein

 The first step for a plaintiff undertaking proceedings in Liechtenstein courts is to ascertain that the court has jurisdiction to hear the case.
 Presumably, as in most other jurisdictions, Liechtenstein courts first check on their duty and competence to accept the case.
 The case may easily be dismissed if the court has no jurisdiction.
 However, there are no minimum amounts in dispute or specific threshold requirements to bring a dispute before court.
 That means that nearly every contract dispute is litigable before courts.

-As foreign judgments are usually not enforceable in Liechtenstein,16 plaintiffs must, therefore, sue Liechtenstein residents before a Liechtenstein court because of the general forum at the domicile of the defendant.17 In addition, there are several other aspects leading to the jurisdiction of Liechtenstein Courts, such as the location of assets,18 an established jurisdiction of the main proceedings19 or, particularly with regard to contracts, the jurisdiction of Liechtenstein Courts based on the place of performance.20
+As foreign judgments are usually not enforceable in Liechtenstein,16 plaintiffs must sue Liechtenstein residents before a Liechtenstein court because of the general forum at the domicile of the defendant.17 In addition, there are several other aspects that result in the jurisdiction of the Liechtenstein courts, such as the location of assets,18 an established jurisdiction of the main proceedings19 or, particularly with regard to contracts, the jurisdiction of the Liechtenstein courts based on the place of performance.20

-Contracting parties may, by means of express agreement, submit to a specific court, which is not actually competent.
-However such an agreement must already be evidenced to the courts in a document in the claim.
-Further, such an agreement only has legal effect if it relates to a specific legal dispute or to the legal disputes arising from a specific legal relationship.
-However, matters that are beyond the jurisdiction of the courts cannot be brought to court by such an agreement.21
+Contracting parties may, by means of express agreement, submit to a specific court, which is not actually competent; however, the agreement must already be evidenced to the courts in a document in the claim.
+The agreement only has legal effect if it relates to a specific legal dispute or to the legal disputes arising from a specific legal relationship; however, matters that are beyond the jurisdiction of the courts cannot be brought to court by such an agreement.21

-Owing to the principle of freedom of contract, parties may also agree to resolve disputes outside of the court process, by alternative dispute resolution methods such as mediation or arbitration.
-That said, Liechtenstein as a jurisdiction is arbitration-friendly, and thus nearly every matter that could be subject to state-court proceedings may be submitted to arbitration as well.
+Owing to the principle of freedom of contract, parties may also agree to resolve disputes outside of the court process by alternative dispute resolution methods, such as mediation or arbitration.
+Liechtenstein as a jurisdiction is arbitration-friendly; thus, nearly every matter that could be subject to state court proceedings may be submitted to arbitration.
 Following the standards of the United Nations Commission on International Trade Law, nearly any pecuniary claim to be decided by state courts may be subject to arbitration agreements.22

 Three types of claims are distinguished: